python-restx/flask-restx/doc/mask.rst

 Fields masks
 ============

-Flask-Restplus support partial object fetching (aka. fields mask) by supplying a custom header in the request.
+Flask-RESTX support partial object fetching (aka. fields mask) by supplying a custom header in the request.

 By default the header is ``X-Fields``